act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 ## Expectation

-For each of the image resources referenced by the [image sources][] of the test target, any of the following is true:
+For each of the image resources referenced by the [image sources][] of the test target, at least one of the following is true:

 - the image resource does not contain text expressing anything in a [human language][]; or
 - the text in the image resource is not the most significant visual content; or